 When was the first dog made?
 This could have happened around the same time as the rise of agriculture, some 10,000 years ago.
 The oldest fossils generally accepted as domestic dogs date back to about 14,000 years, but several disputed fossils more than twice that age may also be dogs or at least their ancestors no longer entirely wolves.

 What was the first dog in the White House?

 George W. Bush and his first White House dog, an English springer spaniel named Spot, were one of Millie’s puppies.
-This may interest you : How dogs see.
+This may interest you : How to walk 3 dogs.
 Spot was known as a friendly, obedient dog who accompanied Bush to meetings.

 What was the first dog?
 The archaeological record and genetic analysis show the remains of the Bonn-Oberkassel dog buried alongside humans 14,200 years ago to be the first undisputed dog, with disputed remains occurring 36,000 years ago.

 What was the weirdest pet in the White House?
 Here are nine of the strangest pets owned by former presidents of the United States of America.